 - From time to time, you may change the beneficiaries or the items listed in the Memorandum, and you may revise or revoke the entire Memorandum.
 However, never make changes by marking or altering a signed Memorandum.
 Changes should be made only by typing or writing a new Memorandum.

-- The Memorandum must be completed prior to–or after–the date of signing your Will.
+- The Memorandum may be completed prior to–or after–the date of signing your Will.

 - Health Care Directives